-Carlos Alberini joined us as a Co-Chief Executive Officer in June 2010 and was appointed as the sole Chief Executive Officer in October 2012.
-He has also been a director since June 2010.
+Carlos Alberini joined us as a Co-Chief Executive Officer and director in June 2010.
 Prior to joining us, he was President and Chief Operating Officer of Guess?, Inc. ("Guess"), a publicly traded specialty retailer of apparel and accessories, from December 2000 to June 2010.
 From May 2006 to July 2006, Mr. Alberini served as Interim Chief Financial Officer of Guess.
 Mr. Alberini served as a member of the board of directors of Guess from December 2000 to September 2011.
 From October 1996 to December 2000, Mr. Alberini served as Senior Vice President and Chief Financial Officer of Footstar, Inc., a retailer of footwear.
-From May 1995 to October 1996, Mr. Alberini served as Vice President of Finance and Acting Chief Financial Officer of the Melville Corporation, a retail holding corporation.
+From May 1995 to October 1996, Mr. Alberini served as Vice President of Financial Officer of the Melville Corporation, a retail holding corporation.
 From 1987 to 1995, Mr. Alberini was with The Bon-Ton Stores, Inc., an operator of department stores, in various capacities, including Corporate Controller, Senior Vice President, Chief Financial Officer and Treasurer.
 Prior to that, Mr. Alberini served in various positions at PricewaterhouseCoopers LLP, an audit firm.
 Mr. Alberini's former employer, Guess, was subject to a tax audit and assessment proceeding in Italy seeking additional tax payments from a Guess subsidiary in Italy.
 There was a related proceeding by a prosecutor in Italy with respect to three current and former members of the Guess Europe management team as well as Mr. Alberini who signed certain of the Guess tax returns in Italy for the relevant periods.
-We have been advised by our Italian counsel that tax audits in Italy involving proposed income adjustments greater than €2 million (which is the case for the Guess audit in question) are automatically referred to a public prosecutor who may choose to pursue charges against individuals rather than against the affected companies under Italian law.
+We have been advised by our Italian counsel that tax audits in Italy involving proposed income adjustments greater than 62 million (which is the case for the Guess and in question) are automatically referred to a public prosecutor who may choose to pursue charges against individuals rather than against the affected companies under Italian law.
 In January 2013, Guess stated that to avoid a potentially long and costly litigation process, it reached an agreement (which remains, in part, subject to final documentation) with the Italian tax authority, which covered fiscal years 2008 through 2013.
 Guess has agreed to provide legal defense costs to all the named individuals.
-Mr. Alberini's employment agreement provides that he will serve as our Chief Executive Officer and as a member of our board of directors.
+Mr. Alberini's employment agreement provides that he will serve as our Co-Chief Executive Officer and as a member of our board of directors.
 Mr. Alberini was selected to our board of directors because he possesses particular knowledge and experience in retail and merchandising, branded consumer goods, accounting, financing and capital finance, board practices of other large retail companies and leadership of complex organizations.